 The Jokhang temple is the most sacred temple in Tibet.
-In Tibetan language it refers to “Buddha’s house” because the main statue is said to be made by Buddha Sakyamuni himselfetime.
+In the Tibetan language, it refers to “Buddha’s house” because the main statue is said to be made by Buddha Sakyamuni himself time.
 The Jokhang temple is the convergence of Tibet’s spiritual and secular life.
 Here you can meet all kinds of tribes from the Tibetan plateau.
-The surrounding market is called “Bakhore”.
+The surrounding market is called “Bakhor”.
 One of the most important religious paths, which also assembles people for shopping.

 Few people know the difference between a temple and a monastery, a temple is a building used for the worship of God in which statues and scriptures are placed in.
 Commonly there isn’t any monk in it.
-A monastery is always large in size and there are always monks serving for it.
-The unique design of Samye monastery originated from the Odantapuri temple in Bihar, India and mirrored the basic structure of the universe as described in Buddhist cosmology.
-It is build in the 8th century A.D.
-The founder of the monastery chose “7 examed men” from the royal families to be the initial monks to this monastery.
-The monastery is precious in terms of history of Tibetan Culture and Art.
+A monastery is always large and there are always monks serving for it.
+The unique design of the Samye monastery originated from the Odantapuri Temple in Bihar, India, and mirrored the basic structure of the universe as described in Buddhist cosmology.
+It is built in the 8th century A.D.
+The founder of the monastery chose “7 examined men” from the royal families to be the initial monks to this monastery.
+The monastery is precious in terms of the history of Tibetan Culture and Art.

-The Yarlung valley is one of the lowest regions in the prefectures that are open for foreign tourist in Tibet.
-Most people arriving in Tibet suffer the first few days from altitude sickness, in a more or less degree.
-They develop symptoms such as headache, difficulty’s with breathing.
+The Yarlung Valley is one of the lowest regions in the prefectures that are open for foreign tourists in Tibet.
+Most people arriving in Tibet suffer the first few days from altitude sickness, to a more or less degree.
+They develop symptoms such as headaches, difficulties with breathing.
 The best solution for those symptoms is going to a lower altitude area for acclimatization.
 Then, gradually, ascend to higher altitude for further activities.
-The Yarlung valley is the ideal place for this.
+The Yarlung Valley is the ideal place for this.

-The supreme pilgrim’s destination in Tibetan Buddhism, Hinduisim and Tibetan animism.
+The supreme pilgrim’s destination is Tibetan Buddhism, Hinduism, and Tibetan animism.
 Located in the fast west of the Tibetan plateau 1,600km from Lhasa, Mt.
 Kailash is much older than the Himalayas.
-This mountain is believed to be the manifestation of Dachok, Trantric God and lake Manasarovar is the manifestation of the god’s consort.
-You can visit and/or circumsize the entire mountain on a pilgrimage lasting from a few hours to multiple days.
+This mountain is believed to be the manifestation of Dachok, Tantric God, and lake Manasarovar is the manifestation of the god’s consort.
+You can visit and/or circumcise the entire mountain on a pilgrimage lasting from a few hours to multiple days.

-This lake, some 2.000km away from Lhasa, is the worlds third largest freshwater lake.
-It is a much visited place by pilgrims from all over Tibet, Nepal and India and offers spectacular views.
-This lake can very well be combines with a trip to Mt.
+This lake, some 2.000km away from Lhasa, is the world’s third-largest freshwater lake.
+It is a much-visited place by pilgrims from all over Tibet, Nepal, and India and offers spectacular views.
+This lake can very well be combined with a trip to Mt.
 Kailash.

-This place is, among others, of great value to those with an interest in history and offers an insight in early Buddhist art.
-After the assassination of the anti-Buddhist King Langdharmar, one of the king’s son, set up the Guge Kingdom west of lake Manasarovar and Mt Kailash at Tsaparang.
+This place is, among others, of great value to those with an interest in history and offers an insight into early Buddhist art.
+After the assassination of the anti-Buddhist King Langdharmar, one of the king’s sons, set up the Guge Kingdom west of Lake Manasarovar and Mt Kailash at Tsaparang.
 There, the revival of Tibetan Buddhism started again and was introduced back into Central Tibet.
-The ruins of the 1,200 years old Guge Kingdom are about 287km from Mt.
+The ruins of the 1,200 years old the Guge Kingdom are about 287km from Mt.
 Kailash.

 This prefecture is the lowest in height among the seven prefectures in Tibet.
-Nyingtri prefecture is famed for its botany, located in the south-east of Tibet.
+Nyingtri Prefecture is famed for its botany, located in the southeast of Tibet.
 The whole area is covered by a dense and evergreen virgin forest which is the 3rd largest in China.
 The climate is relatively humid and warm.
-Also the worlds biggest cypress tree is found here, not far from the capital town name Bayi.
-In this region, the ancient Bon-religion is well preserved and is widely being practised.
+Also, the world’s biggest cypress tree is found here, not far from the capital town name Bayi.
+In this region, the ancient Bon-religion is well preserved and is widely being practiced.

-Gyangtse rose to prominence in the 15th century when a local chieftain name Raptan Kunsang, built Palcho monastery and Gyangtse Dzong (fort) as his residence.
+Gyangtse rose to prominence in the 15th century when a local chieftain name Raptan Kunsang, built Palco monastery and Gyangtse Dzong (fort) as his residence.
 It became particularly famous after the bloody 1904 battle fought by the Tibetans in resisting Younghusbands’s Expedition.
-Remnants of the battle and a hollow made by a cannon ball can still be seen on the perimeter walls of the Dzong (fort).
+Remnants of the battle and a hollow made by a cannonball can still be seen on the perimeter walls of the Dzong (fort).
 The Kumbum Pagoda in the palcho monastery is a spectacular work of architecture dating from the 15th century.
-Gyangtse is also famous for it’s home industries.
+Gyangtse is also famous for its home industries.
 Almost every household in the town busies itself with carpet weaving and tweed weaving of wool.
-The collectively owned carpet factory in Gyangtse has an employment of five hundred skilled workers, and weaving is done in a traditional way.
+The collectively owned carpet factory in Gyangtse has an employment of five hundred skilled workers, and weaving is done traditionally.

 Shigatse did not rise to fame until after Gyangtse.
-In the 14th century Changchup Gyaltsan, who triumphed over the Sayka Dynasty, divided Tibet into thirteen “Dzongs” (counties) and the last of which he named Shiga-Samdup-Tse (the estate that fulfills one’s wishes), later abbreviated to Shigatse.
+In the 14th century Changchup Gyaltsen, who triumphed over the Sayka Dynasty, divided Tibet into thirteen “Dzongs” (counties) and the last of which he named Shiga-Samdup-Tse (the estate that fulfills one’s wishes), later abbreviated to Shigatse.
 The name symbolized Changchub Gyaltsen’s hope that his ambition of ruling over the whole of Tibet has been fulfilled.
-But shigatse did not actually begin to flourish until the period of Karmapa’s twenty-year’s reign over Tibet in the early seventeenth century.
+But Shigatse did not begin to flourish until the period of Karmapa’s twenty-years reign over Tibet in the early seventeenth century.
 Later the 5th Dalai lama in 1642 overtook the ruling power from the Shigatse rulers and took his coronation in Shigatse.